-requirements, providers shall adhere to the stan and regulations specified in the Provider Manu al and Provider Agreement
+requirements, providers shall adhere to the standards an and regulations specified in the Provider Manual and Pr

-Verification of Provider Qualifications an and Flovider Agreement.

-Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

 Division of Healthcare Financing

-Division of Healthcare Financing Frequency of Verification:
+Frequency of Verification:

-DHCF shall initially certify a provider this serv conducted at least once every three (3) years. vice for one year.
+DHCF shall initially certify a provider this service for o conducted at least once every three (3) years. ne year.
 Renewal of that certification shall be

 Appendix C: Participant Services

-C-1/C-3: Service Specification on
+C-1/C-3: Service Specification

-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requirements of the specified in statute.
-Service Title: uests the authority to provide the following additional service not
+State laws, regulations and policies referenced in the specificathe Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+Service Title:

 Child Habilitation Services

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17990 other

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Same D. Carthan (C.

-Service Definition (Scope): Category 4: Sub-Category 4:
+Service Definition (Scope):

+Category 4: Sub-Category 4:
-Category 7.
-Dun-Caugury T.